Shubhambindal2017/Content-Based-Image-Retrival-using-Encoder-Decoder/README.md

 ---

-I have also tried to do clustering by finding the optimal number of clusters by comparing silhouette scores for different values of the number of clusters, but the result which I was getting doesn’t seem good.
+I have also tried to do clustering by finding the optimal number of clusters by comparing silhouette scores for different values of the number of clusters, but the result which I was getting doesnâ€™t seem good.